Conditions in reception facilities

 The difficulties in securing shelter in the community have led to an increase in the use of run-down or derelict buildings.
 These are apartment buildings or former hotel apartments in very bad conditions, often without running water, with severe structural, electrical and sewage issues etc. Due to their decaying conditions, the owners are generally unable to rent them to nationals, and instead rent them to asylum seekers.
 Reports of owners receiving rent allowance for such properties from the SWS were reported in 2021 and 2022.
 Asylum seekers residing in such buildings include vulnerable persons such as single mothers with young children, pregnant women, violence/torture victims, disabled persons etc. The local authorities in some cases have taken legal action against the owners but due to lack of housing alternatives moving persons from such buildings has proven extremely difficult.

-Contextually to the announcement of measures addressing migrant flows in early 2020, the Ministry of Interior declared: ‘In co-operation with the Local Authorities, an investigation is launched into the illegal residence of immigrants in inappropriate premises with the simultaneous prosecution of owners who exploit them by receiving state housing allowances that applicants receive.’
-[28] In practice, local authorities were requested to investigate such residences and visits were carried out, however no action was taken.
-Currently such premises continue to be in use
+Contextually to the announcement of measures addressing migrant flows in early 2020, the Ministry of Interior declared: ‘In co-operation with the Local Authorities, an investigation is launched into the illegal residence of immigrants in inappropriate premises with the simultaneous prosecution of owners who exploit them by receiving state housing allowances that applicants receive’.[18]
+In practice, local authorities were requested to investigate such residences and some visits were carried out, however such premises continue to be in use.

 Limnes Accommodation Centre